 1 person favorited this theater

 This early (and quite short-lived) Loop movie house opened on October 22, 1915 with E.J.
 Ratcliffe in “In the Palace of the King”.
-Located on W. Madison Street, near LaSalle Street, and sat around 300.
+Located on W. Madison Street, near N. LaSalle Street, and sat around 300.
 It was managed by Jack Haag, who instituted a women-only policy at the Band Box Theatre in 1916, screening films like “The Unborn”, which censors deemed unfit for mixed-sex audiences.

 It remained successful in this highly-unusual format for the remainder of the theatre’s operation.
 Haag later went on to manage the Ascher Brother’s South Side Metropolitan Theatre.

 The Band Box Theatre closed by the early-1920’s, and was demolished not long after.